Content Management System or Static Site: Which Is Best?

 The first difference is the actual building of the website in the first place and how it is done.
 A static site needs to be designed and coded from the outset, therefore unless the website owner has programming and design skills, this work will need to be contracted out.
 The programmer you hire will need to have a comprehensive knowledge of HTML and must be happy and willing to work in conjunction with the designer to ensure the functioning and the look of the finished site meets your specifications.

 A CMS based site, can be built without any knowledge of HTML or coding whatsoever.
 Depending on which niche or industry the website is intended for there will literally be hundreds of pre-designed themes which can be used to create the site’s appearance.
-Thereafter simple changes to the design such as colour scheme can be easily done using the admin functions rather than having to recode the site, as is the case with static ones.
+Thereafter, simple changes to the design, such as theĀ colour scheme, can be easily done using the admin functions rather than having to recode the site, as is the case with static ones.

 In comparison to CMS sites, another feature of static sites is that once they are built and in use, they are not really suited to making lots of changes thereafter.
 Changes to a static site require the programmer and/or the designer to alter coding etc unless the website owner is savvy enough to do them.
 Ideally, static sites are preferable if the owner wants to focus on running their business or operation, rather than overseeing changes each time.